-As a fortified city, San Sebastian was a trading hub for the nearby areas even before its almost complete destruction and reconstruction.
-Nowadays, it still remains a place where people come to buy fresh produce from local farmers.
+As most medieval cities, San Sebastian was a major trading hub for the nearby areas.
+Nowadays, it still remains a place where local farmers come to sell their fresh produce.

 San Martín farmers market